 6. High-quality UX to be the Norm of the Day: Besides a nice look and feel, smartphone users today expect their apps to be more intuitive and provide more relevant content suited to their own likes and dislikes.
 In the coming year, developers will have to focus more on answering burning customer questions such as whether the app is secure enough or whether they need too many user permissions, etc.?

 7. In-App Advertising and Purchasing Will Grow Steadily: With a growing number of smartphone users using their mobile apps to perform mundane, day-to-day tasks, the revenue generated from in-app advertising and purchasing is also steadily increasing.
-According to the latest figures, in-app purchasing from mobile devices will touch $9 billion by 2017.
+According to the latest figures, in-app purchasing from mobile devices touched approximately $9 billion in 2017.
 In the coming years, expect application development trends to move away from simple banners and integrating advertisements in a fun, non-obnoxious manner for the end-user.

 As one of the world's leading mobile app development service providers with hundreds of projects under our belt, we are all prepped and excited for what's awaiting us in the coming year.
 We believe in staying in-tune with all current technological advancements, and our services will ensure you receive a high-quality mobile app for your platform of choice, in as short a time as possible.